 The Elliott waves adhere to some strict rules of retracement.
 Thus, it is safe to say that Elliott waves also depend on the Fibonacci retracement levels as well.

-From trading perspective, Elliott waves help chart technicians to pick turning points in a trend.
-We already know that within the five wave pattern, the impulsive waves move in the direction of the trend.
+From a trading perspective, Elliott waves help chart technicians to pick turning points in a trend.
+We already know that within the five-wave pattern, the impulsive waves move in the direction of the trend.

-Among the three impulsive waves, the third wave is potentially the most strongest of the three.
-The third wave not just stands out visibly but it is also the longest of the three.
+Among the three impulse waves, the third wave is potentially the strongest of the three.
+The third wave doesn't just stand out visibly but it is also the longest of the three.

 Most of the trading activity is seen to occur during the third wave.
 The third wave is when there is a lot of market euphoria.
 In most cases, traders tend to identify the third wave when it has already been established.

 The third wave is also often the most sought-after impulse wave.
 This is because of the underlying market psychology behind it.

 In the research publication “The Elliott’s Wave Theory: Is It True During the Financial Crisis?” a closer analysis is done on the third wave.
 The research aims to identify the market psychology behind the third wave pattern.